SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 If you are doing a lot of cold sales emails, Mailchimp is not for you.
 They are pretty strict about getting your subscribers to sign up for your emails directly.
 Your account might be shut down if you upload a bunch of emails without making sure it's a list of emails that aren't old and outdated.

-### Alternates to Mailchimp
+### Alternates to Mailchimp:

 * [Active Campaign](https://www.activecampaign.com/)
 * [Campaign Monitor](https://www.campaignmonitor.com/)

-## 4. Track your projects like a pro with Asana
+## 4. Track your projects like a pro with Asana.

 `Free, Minor Limitations`

-I've been using [Asana](https://asana.com/) for about 2 years now and it's great.
+I've been using [Asana](https://asana.com/) for about 2 years now, and it's great.
 They've also added some new features, so it's an app that keeps on giving.
 The free version of the app is highly functional and works well even for very large projects.

-Asana is a glorified checklist, helping you tackle large projects and collaborate with other team members.
+Asana is a glorified checklist helping you tackle large projects and collaborate with other team members.
 It has a lot of flexibility so you can organize projects your way.

 ### How to use Asana in the workplace:

-* We've created a **project** for each client and manage a **board view** so we know the status of each client at all times.
+* We've created a **project** for each client and manage a **board view**, so we know the status of each client at all times.
-* We have internal projects like our website, social media, and a SkyDev project so we don't fall behind.
+* We have internal projects like our website, social media, and a SkyDev project, so we don't fall behind.
-* We can invite clients to their **project** so they can also upload documents, finish their tasks, and see the project status.
+* We can invite clients to their **project**, so they can also upload documents, finish their tasks, and see the project status.

 ### What's new in Asana 2018?